ondrejsuchomel/MSDHomework/README.md

 main.tf file contains automation for setting up of EC2 server and S3 bucket.
 Both are created with "terraform apply --auto-approve" command which is inputed into terminal in location of terraform.exe and where system path variable is referencing.

 AWS access keys are provided in variables stored in terraform.tfvars file as a "better" way then hardcoding them into main.tf file.
-Also name of the s3 bucket should be supplied in this file (name of the bucket listed bellow should be changed). terraform.tfvars is not supplied but the contents should look like:
+Also name of the s3 bucket should be supplied in this file and should be same as listed bellow (or it needs to be changed in Dockerfile and new Docker image needs to be created). terraform.tfvars is not supplied but the contents should look like:

   aws_access_key = "AKIAJBFBMR5IHHHUN4OA"

   aws_secret_key = "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"

-  bucket_name = "msd-hw-s3-bucket"
+  bucket_name = "msd-hw-s3bucket"

 Correct way would be to i.e. to reference AWS credentials file location - shared_credentials_file = "/Users/tf_user/.aws/creds" inside of declaration of provider in main.tf file.